 - Animal handling should address human health, animal health, and animal welfare needs.

 - Clean hands often.
-Washing hands with soap and water before and after handling a companion animal should be done.
+Wash hands with soap and water before and after handling a companion animal.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.

-- Routine cleaning and disinfection is important in animal areas.
-Cleaning of visibly dirty surfaces followed by disinfection is a best practice measure for prevention of COVID-19 and other viral respiratory illnesses.
-Coronaviruses are readily inactivated by disinfectants typically used in animal shelters, including accelerated hydrogen peroxide at concentrations used for other more common shelter pathogens (e.g. 1:64 (2 oz/gallon) for 5 minutes for coronaviruses, 1:32 (4 oz/ gallon) for 10 min. for parvoviruses).
-Normal cleaning and disinfection protocols for both animal housing and common areas used in shelters are sufficient.
-Increased sanitation of surfaces frequently touched by people (e.g. light switches and door knobs) is recommended to reduce exposure to/from humans.
+- Routine cleaning and disinfection are important in animal areas.
+Cleaning of visibly dirty surfaces followed by disinfection is a best practice measure for prevention of COVID-19 and other illnesses.
+Coronaviruses are readily inactivated by disinfectants typically used in animal shelters, including accelerated hydrogen peroxide at concentrations used for other more common shelter pathogens (e.g., at least 1:64 [2 oz/gallon] for 5 minutes for coronaviruses).
+Normal cleaning and disinfection protocols used in shelters are sufficient for both animal housing and common areas.
+Increased sanitation of surfaces frequently touched by people (e.g., light switches and doorknobs) is recommended to reduce exposure to/from shelter staff.